 What is Blended Teaching?

-For our purposes, blended teaching describes in-person, classroom-based, synchronous instruction that incorporates elements of online learning, technology-enhanced pedagogies, and asynchronous and remote learning.
+At Stanford, blended teaching describes in-person, classroom-based, synchronous instruction that incorporates elements of online learning, and technology-enhanced pedagogies.
 It is likely the most common and varied style of instruction.

 Blended teaching can take many forms